f4b6a3/uuid-creator/README.md

 Fluent interface
 ------------------------------------------------------

 The UUID factories are configurable via [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) methods.
-This section lists a series of examples for each version of UUID.
+This section lists a lot of examples for each UUID version.

 #### Time-based